 4. Use a wallet that supports Replace-By-Fee

-Basically wallets that support Replace-By-Fee allow you to assign a variable fee to your transaction, so if you see that the transaction doesn’t get through fast, you can selectively pay more.
-This allow you to experiment with lower fees and adjust as needed in case of a sudden surge etc.
+Basically, wallets that support Replace-By-Fee allow you to assign a variable fee to your transaction, so if you see that the transaction doesn’t get through fast, you can selectively pay more.
+This allows you to experiment with lower fees and adjust as needed in case of a sudden surge etc.

 Replace by fee is supported in: